muslimmuda15/portfolio/public/PRIVACY_POLICY_EN.md

 ## Developer Information

-This application is a modified version based on the original Smart AutoClicker project by Nain57, available at https://github.com/Nain57/Smart-AutoClicker.
+This application is maintained by muslimmuda15 and is available at https://github.com/muslimmuda15/Smart-AutoClicker.
+This is a modified version based on the original Smart AutoClicker project by Nain57, available at https://github.com/Nain57/Smart-AutoClicker.
 The original project is licensed under the GNU General Public License v3.0 (GPL-3.0).

 ## Information We Collect